vbuzzegoli/4M/example/README.md

-# Simple example of a 4M compliant middleware
+# Simple example of a 4M 1.6 compliant middleware

 ## Spy : a logger middleware for Redux

-Spy shows the 3 layers impacted by a _4M_ implementation.
+Spy shows the 3 layers impacted by a _4M_ 1.6 implementation.

+> Note : a _4M_ 1.7 implementation example is on its way

 ## Version

-1.1.0
+1.1.1

 ## License